Trusted legal advice to aid dispute resolution

 Here are the most common types of dispute resolution:

-Arbitration - this is an alternative to litigation where the parties involved can each appoint their own arbitrator.
-The parties also get to choose the procedural rules in which the arbitration will take place under.
+Arbitration: This is an alternative to litigation where the parties involved can each appoint their own arbitrator.
+The parties also get to choose the procedural rules in which the arbitration will take place.
 Another benefit of arbitration is that it's 100% confidential, as opposed to litigation which takes place in open court.